 Hospital medical billing and coding partners for outpatient cancer care centers deliver knowledge from multiple sides of the medical and radiation oncology industry.
 They are the experts in both, the clinical and business aspects of revenue cycle management.

-Their unique know-how at the business level, along with background of working in outpatient cancer care center and management, is invaluable.
-And when you combine their practical, real-world experience in cancer patient medical billing services with action-driven results it’s clear that those billing personnel are well-suited to turning your progressive practice in to profit shelling center.
+Their unique know-how at the business level, along with the background of working in the outpatient cancer care center and management, is invaluable.
+And when you combine their practical, real-world experience in cancer patient medical billing services with action-driven results it’s clear that that billing personnel are well-suited to turning your progressive practice into profit shelling center.

 Insights On Medical Billing For Outpatient Cancer Care Center

-Numbers Game That Define The Outpatient Cancer Care Medical Billing
+Numbers Game That Defines The Outpatient Cancer Care Medical Billing

-For example, a markup ratio of 3.0 which means that means that for a procedure with a Medicare allowable amount of $1,000, the hospital charged $ 3000 or 200 percent above the Medicare allowable amount.
-The services given included lab tests, chemo infusion, radiation services and PET scans.
+For example, a markup ratio of 3.0 which means that for a procedure with a Medicare allowable amount of $1,000, the hospital charged $ 3000 or 200 percent above the Medicare allowable amount.
+The services given included lab tests, chemo infusion, radiation services, and PET scans.

 Further breaking down the numbers the research team found that of the 3500 hospitals, specialty cancer departments charged anywhere between 2.4 and 4.1 times more than what Medicare reimbursed for those procedures.

 To present you with some forecasting number from the research report: radiology specialty treating cancer patients charged in an excess of 3.7x more for services; oncology had 2.3x to 2.4x more, while pathology outpatient care centers charged 4.1x more.

 We as specialty medical billing companies feel that cancer patients who already are going through so much trauma shouldn’t be put into such a bankruptcy-like situation only because a hospital bloats a bill well above what a healthcare payer would pay for the exact same service.